Learning Accomdation Support in Times of COVID-19

-The nature of the accommodation process means that staff affiliated with the NUS Registrar, Yale-NUS Registry Office, and the CTL, as well as your faculty and AD, will be aware of the accommodations being provided.
+The nature of the accommodation process means that staff affiliated with the NUS Registrar, Yale-NUS Registry Office, and the Centre for Teaching & Learning (CTL), as well as your faculty and AD, will be aware of the accommodations being provided.
 The CTL will sometimes need to employ student associates to proctor exams.
 Those students will be given confidentiality training and will be selected for their professionalism and discretion.
-All notified parties are expected to uphold confidentiality, and are not to disclose any identifying information about students who require accommodations.
+All notified parties are expected to uphold confidentiality and are not to disclose any identifying information about students who require accommodations.
 Yale-NUS Registry, your faculty, and your Assistant Dean will only know your accommodations, not your diagnosis/ condition unless you disclose this information.
 (In some cases, however, such as vision impairment or hearing impairment it is probably inevitable that the diagnosis will be clearly inferred from the accommodations needed.)

-NUS Registrar’s Office and the Learning Accommodations Coordinator (working within the Centre for Teaching and Learning) will be informed about the student’s diagnosis as well as their accommodations, in order to anticipate needs they will have during their time at Yale-NUS.
+NUS Registrar’s Office and the Learning Accommodations Coordinator (working within the Centre for Teaching & Learning) will be informed about the student’s diagnosis as well as their accommodations, in order to anticipate needs they will have during their time at Yale-NUS.
 Knowing what kinds of diagnoses give rise to what kinds of recommended accommodations also allows the Learning Accommodations Coordinator within the CTL to anticipate needs future students might have, and thus better serve future students to navigate the accommodations process.

-Please inform the CTL about your concerns.
+Please inform the Centre for Teaching & Learning about your concerns.
 The CTL will follow up with the relevant party whom you feel has breached confidentiality.
 If you do not feel comfortable discussing this with the CTL, you should talk to your Assistant Dean or the Dean of Faculty.

 No. Accommodations are recommended but you are not required to use them.
 However, if you find you are no longer using recommended accommodations you may want to re-visit UHC to be re-evaluated.
 Your professors will continue to be notified of your recommended accommodations even if you do not choose to use them.